The next day, our trip moves onto a completely different track.

 We had wanted to go and see it, but it was 20 quid.

-Nikki had seen a museum of Naval ships and I had seen a Game of Thrones exhibition, so we took leave of each other and went to these instead.
+Nikki wanted to see a museum of Naval ships and I had found a Game of Thrones exhibition, so we took leave of each other and went to these instead.